-Spondylolisthesis often occurs in adolescents or young adults who are athletes and who have had only minimal trauma; the cause is a weakening of lumbar posterior elements by a defect in the pars interarticularis (spondylolysis).
-In most younger patients, the defect results from an overuse injury or stress fracture, although it may be caused by a single severe impact.
-Also, degenerative spondylolisthesis can occur in patients who are > 60 and have osteoarthritis; this form is six times more common in women than men.
+Type II often occurs in adolescents or young adults who are athletes and who have had only minimal trauma; the cause is a weakening of lumbar posterior elements by a defect in the pars interarticularis (spondylolysis).
+In most younger patients, the defect results from an overuse injury or stress fracture with the L5 pars being the most common level.

 Spondylolisthesis is graded according to the percentage of vertebral body length that one vertebra subluxes over the adjacent vertebra: